6 Essential Signs that Make a Secure Relationship

-The experience of a secure, healthy relationship is not a familiar one for love addicts and those with an insecure attachment style (anxious or avoidant).
+The experience of a secure, healthy relationship is not a familiar one for many, particularly for those with an insecure attachment style (e.g., anxiously attached love addict or avoidant).

 Whether we realize it or not, most of us desire to have a securely attached relationship.